 Fabric Coffee Sleeve

 Making a colorful coffee sleeve is a fun sewing project and you then have a decorative protective sleeve to keep you from burning your fingers.
-This is a guide about fabric coffee sleeve.
+This is a page about fabric coffee sleeve.

 Your coffee may perk you up in the morning, but this colorful fabric coffee sleeve is sure to make your day even better.
 It can be as unique as you are and it is a great way to use up small pieces of fabric.